Shadrach, Meshach, and Abednego: Daniel 3

 Chapters 3 and 6 contain significant differences.
 The story of the fiery furnace does not include Daniel, while the story of the lions' den does not include Daniel's friends; the first story takes place under Nebuchadnezzar and the second under Darius; and in the first story the disobedience to the earthly ruler takes place in public, while in the second Daniel petitions God in private.
-The stories thus supplement each other to make the point that the god of the Jews will deliver those who are faithful to him.
+The stories thus supplement each other to make the point that the God of the Jews will deliver those who are faithful to him.

 Genre and themes

 The legendary nature of the story is revealed by the liberal use of hyperbole – the size of the statue, the use of every kind of music, the destruction of the executioners, and the king's rage followed by his confession of the superiority of the God of Israel.
 The plot is a type known in folklore as "the disgrace and rehabilitation of a minister," the plot of which involves a man in a state of prosperity who is sentenced to death or prison by the plots of his enemies but vindicated and restored to honour.

 When Nebuchadnezzar confronts the defiant Jewish youths who refuse to submit to his will he asks them what god will deliver them from his hands.
 Their reply is the theological high point of the story: without addressing the king by his title, they tell him that the question is not whether they are willing to bow before the king's image, but whether God is present and willing to save.
-When the three are thrown into the furnace the king sees four men walking in the flames, the fourth like "a son of god," a divine being.
+When the three are thrown into the furnace the king sees four men walking in the flames, the fourth like "the son of God," a divine being.

 Interpretation

 Daniel's absence from the tale of Shadrach, Meshach and Abednego suggests that it may originally have been an independent story.
-(According to the Talmud (Sanhedrin 93a), Daniel was out of the country at the time of the incident.)
+(The Talmud's (Sanhedrin 93a) explains this by saying that Daniel was out of the country at the time of the incident.)